 Solid soap.

 What to do?
-Don't wash?
+Don't wash your face?

 What else is on the shelves besides soap?

-Foams for washing.
+Foam for washing.

 Remember, the more transparent the consistency of the foam, the more aggressive it is.
 Foam for dry skin cannot be transparent!